 In Africa the persecution raged with peculiar violence; many thousands received the crown of martyrdom, among whom the following were the most distinguished characters:

 Cyprian, bishop of Carthage, an eminent prelate, and a pious ornament of the church.
 The brightness of his genius was tempered by the solidity of his judgment; and with all the accomplishments of the gentleman, he blended the virtues of a christian.
-His doctrines were orthodox and pure; his language easy and elegant; and his manners graceful and winning: , he was both the pious and polite preacher.
+His doctrines were orthodox and pure; his language easy and elegant; and his manners graceful and winning: in fine, he was both the pious and polite preacher.
 In his youth he was educated in the principles of Gentilism, and having a considerable fortune, he lived in the very extravagance of splendour, and all the dignity of pomp.